Viet Cong: Tet Offensive

 The offensive was undertaken in the hope of triggering a general uprising, but urban Vietnamese did not respond as the VC anticipated.
 About 75,000 VC/PAVN soldiers were killed or wounded, according to Trần Văn Trà, commander of the "B-2" district, which consisted of southern South Vietnam.
 "We did not base ourselves on scientific calculation or a careful weighing of all factors, but...on an illusion based on our subjective desires", Trà concluded.
 Earle G. Wheeler, chairman of the Joint Chiefs of Staff, estimated that Tet resulted in 40,000 communist dead (compared to about 10,600 U.S. and South Vietnamese dead).
 "It is a major irony of the Vietnam War that our propaganda transformed this debacle into a brilliant victory.
 The truth was that Tet cost us half our forces.
 Our losses were so immense that we were unable to replace them with new recruits", said PRG Justice Minister Trương Như Tảng.
 Tet had a profound psychological impact because South Vietnamese cities were otherwise safe areas during the war.
 U.S. President Lyndon Johnson and Westmoreland argued that panicky news coverage gave the public the unfair perception that America had been defeated.

 Aside from some districts in the Mekong Delta, the VC failed to create a governing apparatus in South Vietnam following Tet, according to an assessment of captured documents by the U.S. CIA.
 The breakup of larger VC units increased the effectiveness of the CIA's Phoenix Program (1968–72), which targeted individual leaders, as well as the Chiêu Hồi Program, which encouraged defections.
 By the end of 1969, there was little communist-held territory, or "liberated zones", in the rural lowlands of Cochin China, according to the official communist military history.
 The US military believed that 70 percent of communist main-force combat troops in the South were northerners, but most communist military personnel were not main-force combat troops.
 Even in early 1970, MACV estimated that northerners made up no more than 45 percent of communist military forces overall in South Vietnam.

 The VC created an urban front in 1968 called the Alliance of National, Democratic, and Peace Forces (ANDPF). in other to mobilize and attract support from non-communist opposition groups in the then-South Vietnamese politics.
 The group's manifesto called for an independent, neutralist, non-aligned South Vietnam and stated that "national reunification cannot be achieved overnight."
-In June 1969, the alliance merged with the VC to form a "Provisional Revolutionary Government" (PRG).
+In June 1969, the North Vietnam merged the alliance with the VC to form a "Provisional Revolutionary Government" (PRG).
 Both the NLF and ANDPF were subsequently merged into the contemporary Vietnam Fatherland Front after 1975.